 Woodstock’s population has tripled from 10,050 in 2000 to an estimated 31,911 in 2017, and was one of Money Magazine’s Top 50 Best Places to Live in the United States in 2015.

 During my trip, I got to explore downtown and its surrounding.
-I’m sharing this guide to help you decide on what to do and where to eat in Downtown Woodstock!
+I’m sharing this guide to help you decide on some of the best things to do and best restaurants in Downtown Woodstock!